9 Popup Ideas to Boost Sales for Black Friday and Cyber Monday [Updated 2025]

 Or you can have the same popup show up when users click the tab, offering to take them to the deals page.

-7. Use Popups with a Limited-time Offer
+Pop-up Ideas #7.
+Use Popups with a Limited-Time Offer

 Again, creating a sense of urgency is an effective way to convert more leads into sales.
 You can do this with a popup that has a limited-time offer.